Gilberto Fortunato: Tirana

-Flamurtari Vlorë
+Flamurtari

-On 11 August 2014, Gilberto completed a transfer to fellow Albanian Superliga side Flamurtari Vlorë as a free agent, signing a two-year contract worth $90,000 $ a season.
+On 11 August 2014, Gilberto completed a transfer to fellow Albanian Superliga side Flamurtari as a free agent, signing a two-year contract worth $90,000 $ a season.
 During his presentation, he stated that despite being a target of several clubs such as Kukësi, Skënderbeu dhe Partizani, he joined Flamurtari for financial reasons.
 He also mentioned his former side Tirana, saying that the club has problems which are not solved, which prompted Tirana to deny his claims on their Facebook page.

 Gilberto made his competitive debut on 17 August 2014 in the 2014 Albanian Supercup against Skënderbeu Korçë, playing the second half in an eventual 1–0 loss at Qemal Stafa Stadium.
 His league debut occurred six days later in the opening matchday against Teuta Durrës, scoring a goal and being named Man of the Match in a 2–1 home win.
 His next goal came on 27 September in the home match against Laçi which finished in a 1–1 draw valid for the 6th week.

 On 4 October, during the match against Partizani, Gilberto was injured and replaced by fellow striker Arbër Abilaliaj in the 62nd minute as the match finished in a goalless draw.
 Following the examinations, it was confirmed that the injury was minior and Gilberto was likely to miss the following match against Skënderbeu on 17 October.
 He was included for the match, but started from the bench, appearing in the 74th minute as the match finished in a 1–1 draw.

 On 21 December, Gilberto played the 17 minutes of the 0–1 home loss against title contenders Kukësi, the last match of 2014.
 Flamurtari ended the first part of the season 16 points away from the first position held by Kukësi and 14 points away from European spots.
 In personal terms, Gilberto managed to score only twice in 12 appearances, which nine of them were as starter.
 Before the match with Kukësi, Gilberto had agreed by consensus with the club to break the contract, to return to Brazil, where according to his agent, Alban Kashari, Gilberto has opened a business in his native country.
 However, if the striker would choose to play for another club in Albania, then he should pay Flamurtari the clause of 100 million lek.
 His departure was also confirmed Flamurtari's new coach Ernestino Ramella.

 Two days after the match against Kukësi, Gilberto reopened the opportunity to play in Albania, after the interest shown by his former side Tirana, stating that the capital club must pay the clause to Flamurtari in order to negotiate with him.
 He described his time in Vlorë as positive and also added that division of the team brought negative results during the first part of the season.